How To Can Beef Stew

 - 1/2 tsp pepper

 Brown meat in oil.
-Combine meat, veggies, and seasoning in a very large pot (I actually had to use two pots to hold all of this).
-Cover with boiling water, and bring back up to a boil.
+Combine meat, veggies, and seasoning in a very large pot.
+Cover with tomato sauce, and bring to a boil.
+Do not cook!
 Ladle hot stew into hot jars, leaving 1″ headspace.
-Tap jars to remove air bubbles, then cover with lid.
+Use the back end of a wooden or plastic utensil to poke around in the jars to remove air bubbles.
+Cover with a previously simmered lid, and screw on the ring.
 In a pressure canner, process pints for 1 hour and 15 minutes, quarts for 1 hour and 30 minutes, at 10 pounds of pressure.

 That’s it!
 I was thinking, next time I can this I’m gonna fill some smaller pint jars to send with my husband when he goes to work.
 They’d make a nice, hearty meal!